JoaoF17/Python_projects/README.md

 A script to encode and decode messages, where the user can choose by how many characters in the alpahbet he/she wants to shift the given message by.
 eg: abc -> encode by 3 -> def

+## RPS (Rock, Paper, Scissor) game

+Rock, Paper, Scissor game where the player can choose one out of the 3 options to play and the computer will randomly generate it's play.